Significance tests of feature relevance for a black-box learner: Introduction

+\begin{itemize} \item To address issues (i) and (ii), we propose a flexible \textit{risk invariance null hypothesis} for a general loss in \eqref{eqn:loss_testing}, which measures the impact of a collection of hypothesized features on prediction.
+Its relation to \textit{conditional independence} is given in Lemma \ref{lem:relation}. \item To address issues (iii) and (iv), the one-split and two-split tests bypass the requirement of estimating the conditional distributions of features and testing based on the differenced empirical loss with sample splitting subject to computational constraints. \item We provide theoretical guarantee of the proposed tests, c.f., Theorems \ref{thm:pOS_type1} and \ref{thm:power}, and Theorems A.1-A.4 in Appendix A. The theory is illustrated by extensive simulations.

+\item We compare the proposed tests with other existing tests and demonstrate their utility on four benchmarks on various deep neural networks in Section \ref{sec:app}.
+We develop a Python library \texttt{dnn-inference} to implement the proposed tests. \end{itemize}

+Overall, the proposed tests relax the assumptions and reduce the computational cost, providing more practical, feasible, and reliable testing for a black-box model on a complex dataset.

 This article is structured as follows.
-Section 2 introduces the one-split test as well as its combined test.
-Section 3 performs power analysis and establishes the consistency of these tests.
-Section 4 provides a theoretical example for illustration, followed by Section 5 that develops sample splitting schemes.
-Section 6 is devoted to simulation studies and an application to two benchmark examples, handwritten digit recognition with the well-known MNIST dataset and pneumonia diagnosis with a chest X-ray image dataset, to demonstrate the proposed tests' performance and utility.
-The Appendix encompasses the two-split test's results, additional numerical examples, and technical proofs.
+Section \ref{sec:tests} introduces the one-split test as well as its combined test.
+Section \ref{sec:power_analysis} performs Type \rom{2} analysis and establishes the consistency of the proposed tests.
+Section \ref{sec:adaRatio} develops sample splitting schemes.
+Section \ref{sec:numerical_example} is devoted to simulation studies and applications to four real datasets.
+The Appendix encompasses the two-split test, additional numerical examples, and technical proofs.